|

 7. Apply wood filler to hardware holes of cabinet doors and drawers (optional) and let dry for a few hours.

 Again, this part only applies if you have screw holes in your cabinet doors that you need to cover.
-We are switching from a handle to a knob, so we had one hole too many on all the upper cabinet doors.
+We were switching from a handle to a knob, so we had one hole too many on all the upper cabinet doors.

 repainting painted kitchen cabinets